MichaelCade/90DaysOfDevOps/2023/day48.md

 ## Creating the flask app

-First, create a new Flask app:
+First, create a new Flask app, by creating a file in root of the project directory called `main.py`:

 ``` python
 from flask import Flask, render_template